Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

 \section{Eliminating cycles in a set of triangles}

-\paragraph*{The setup and some notation.} Let $\OO$ be a collection of pairwise disjoint \emph{objects} in three dimensions, where each object is a path-connected set contained in a non-vertical plane; in our analysis, these will be the triangles or the triangle pieces produced by our construction.
-Clearly, each object in $\OO$ is \emph{$xy$-monotone}, that is, its intersection with any vertical line is a single point or empty.
-We define a \emph{depth relation} $(\OO,\prec)$ on the objects of $\OO$, in the following natural manner: we say that $o_1 \in \OO$ \emph{lies} (or \emph{passes) below} $o_2 \in \OO$ (in which case we also say that \emph{$o_2$ passes above $o_1$}), and write $o_1 \prec o_2$ or $o_2 \succ o_1$, if there exists a vertical line $\ell$ that meets both $o_1$ and $o_2$, and the $z$-coordinate of its intersection with $o_1$ is lower than that of its intersection with $o_2$.
-For general planar connected regions, this relation need not be well behaved, but, for connected pieces of pairwise disjoint triangles, the relation is well defined, in the sense that it is independent of the choice of the line~$\ell$.
+\paragraph*{The setup and some notation.} Let $\OO$ be a collection of pairwise disjoint \emph{objects} in three dimensions, where each object is a relatively open path-connected subset of a non-vertical plane;\footnote{ We assume, for simplicity of presentation, that no triangle lies in a vertical plane to avoid some technicalities that do not essentially affect the rest of our argument.} in our analysis, these will be the triangles or the triangle pieces produced by our construction.\footnote{ We choose to treat the objects as relatively open in order to make the vertical relation unambiguous in situations where two objects touch, such as two triangles sharing an edge.
+In addition, this allows us to consistently treat portions into which a triangle is cut as properly disjoint objects.} Clearly, each object in~$\OO$ is \emph{$xy$-monotone}, that is, its intersection with any vertical line is a single point or empty.
+Extending the definition given in the introduction, we define a \emph{depth relation} $(\OO,\prec)$ on the objects of~$\OO$, in the following natural manner: we say that $o_1 \in \OO$ \emph{lies} (or \emph{passes) below} $o_2 \in \OO$ (in which case we also say that \emph{$o_2$ passes above $o_1$}), and write $o_1 \prec o_2$ or $o_2 \succ o_1$, if there exists a~vertical line $\ell$ that meets both $o_1$ and $o_2$, and the $z$-coordinate of its intersection with $o_1$ is smaller than that of its intersection with $o_2$.
+For general planar connected regions, this relation need not be well behaved, but, for portions of pairwise disjoint triangles, the relation is well defined, in the sense that it is independent of the choice of the line~$\ell$.

 The final pieces into which the triangles of $\T$ will be cut will have \emph{constant description complexity}, as defined above.
-However, until the very end of the construction, we will only generate certain constant-degree algebraic curves that are drawn on the respective triangles.
-Only at the end we will use these curves to construct the desired output collection of constant-complexity pieces with the desired properties.
+However, until the very end of the construction, we will only generate certain constant-degree algebraic curves (or rather arcs) that are drawn on the respective triangles.
+Only upon termination of the process, we will use these curves to construct the output collection of constant-complexity pieces with the desired properties.

 A \emph{cycle} in $(\OO,\prec)$ is a circular sequence of some $k$ objects from $\OO$ that satisfy $o_1\prec o_2 \prec \dots \prec o_k \prec o_1$.
 We refer to $k$ as the \emph{length} of the cycle; a cycle of length~$k$ is a \emph{$k$-cycle}.
-Note that self-loops and 2-cycles are not possible in $\OO$ under our assumptions (although they may very well exist for more general objects), so we must have $k\ge 3$.
+Note that self-loops and 2-cycles are not possible in $\OO$ under our assumptions (although they may very well exist for more general objects, already for algebraic arcs), so we must have $k\ge 3$.